 To use the Clean Email’s Unsubscriber feature, follow these steps:

-- Go to https://app.clean.email and sign into your account.
+- Go to https://app.clean.email and sign up with your mail account for free.

-- Click the “Unsubscriber” button on the left-hand pane of the home screen.
+- Click the Unsubscriber tab on the left-hand pane of the home screen.

 - Choose the subscriptions that you would like to unsubscribe from.

 - Click Unsubscribe in the action bar at the bottom and you are done!